Defense in depth

 A watchdog timer sends SIGKILL to child processes that exceed the configured timeout, preventing runaway execution.

-- Rate limiting on new connections — prevents connection floods from guest
+• Rate limiting on new connections — prevents connection floods from the guest.

 Snapshot cloning shares identical VM state across restored instances.
 Three areas require awareness: